Catherine Tramell: Basic Instinct 2

 In Basic Instinct 2, set fourteen years after the events of the first movie, Tramell speeds through London in a sports car with Kevin Franks, an English football player.
 After taking Franks' hand to masturbate herself and reach orgasm, Tramell crashes the car into the River Thames.
 She attempts to save her partner, but she says in the subsequent scene, "When it came down to it, I guess my life was more important to me than his."
-When Tramell's interrogator, Metropolitan Police Detective Superintendent Roy Washburn, finds evidence of her culpability in the death, Tramell is made to attend therapy sessions with a court-appointed psychologist, Dr. Michael Glass (David Morrissey).
+When Tramell's interrogator, Metropolitan Police Detective Superintendent Roy Washburn, finds evidence of her culpability in the death, Tramell is made to attend therapy sessions with a court-appointed psychologist, Dr. Michael Glass.
 At her trial, Glass testifies that Tramell is a narcissist who suffers from a pathological "risk addiction", showing no regard for right or wrong.
-However, Glass' testimony is deemed insufficient, and Tramell goes free.
+But Glass' testimony is deemed insufficient and Tramell goes free.

 Tramell begins playing mind games with Glass, who finds himself becoming both frustrated and increasingly intrigued by her, although he has just begun an affair with another psychiatrist.
-Eventually, he succumbs to temptation and begins an illicit affair with Tramell.
+He eventually succumbs to temptation and begins an illicit affair with Tramell.
 Meanwhile, the journalist boyfriend of Glass's ex-wife, who was writing a story criticizing Glass, is found strangled to death.
 More murders occur around Dr. Glass, including the killing of his ex-wife.
 His obsession with Tramell grows, and he is increasingly unable to distinguish between right and wrong.
 When the police begin to suspect him of the murders, he suggests to Superintendent Washburn that Tramell is the real killer attempting to frame him.
 He confronts Tramell at her apartment, where they have passionate sex.
 Tramell gives Glass a copy of the draft of her next novel, titled The Analyst.
 After reading it, he realizes that Tramell has novelised most of the recent events, with Glass and herself as characters.
 A character based on Glass's female colleague, Dr. Milena Gardosh, is depicted as the next murder victim in the novel.

 Glass runs to Dr. Gardosh's apartment, finding Tramell already there.
 Gardosh informs him that he is no longer in charge of Tramell's therapy and that his license will be revoked.
 He and Gardosh struggle, and she is knocked unconscious.
 Tramell then threatens Glass with a gun she carries, but Glass confiscates it from her.
 When Detective Superintendent Washburn arrives at the scene, Glass shoots him and points the gun at Tramell before police tackle him.
 Later, Tramell visits Glass, now apparently insensible and institutionalised at a mental hospital.
 She tells him that her novel has become a best seller.
 Tramell suggests that Glass used her proximity to him as an excuse to murder his enemies, intending to frame her; flashbacks show Glass committing the murders.
-She says she suspects he is faking insanity and gives him a copy of the book with the inscription "I couldn't have done it without you."
+She says she suspects he is faking insanity and gives him a copy of the book with the inscription "I could not have done it without you".
 Tramell kisses him and leaves, and Glass begins to smile.